efnet-philosophy/BougyBot/README.md

 #### Explore

-Cinch plugin code is super easy to wrote.
+Cinch plugin code is super easy to understand and write.
 See examples in lib/bougy_bot/plugins/

 Copyright(c) 2015 by bougyman